Kanharajput/JsForReact/README.md

 - In react : function inside a function is a pretty common thing in react, but it's not in js.
 The interior function are only call inside the function not from outside of the function.

+- Primitive and Refrence variables.
+Primitive  variables don't store the address of the memore where the data is stored they store the actual values that's why if the primitive variable is const then we can't edit it but this is not the case in Refrence variable , refrence variable stores the address of the data so that we can make change to it .
+In js array and objects are the refrence variables.
+Basically const specify that we can't change the memory address but can change the value at that memory address.